What does the Bible say about handling anger the right way?

 James 1:2-8.
 “My brethren, count it all joy when ye fall into divers temptations; Knowing this, that the trying of your faith worketh patience.
 But let patience have her perfect work, that ye may be perfect and entire, wanting nothing.
 If any of you lack wisdom, let him ask of God, that giveth to all men liberally, and upbraideth not; and it shall be given him.
 But let him ask in faith, nothing wavering.
 For he that wavereth is like a wave of the sea driven with the wind and tossed.
 For let not that man think that he shall receive any thing of the Lord.
 A double minded man is unstable in all his ways.”

-In doing this, we will learn how to successfully deal with it and get stronger in our faith without making things difficult because we see that God does not make it complicated (upbraideth not).
+When we rely upon God’s Word, we will learn how to successfully deal with issues and get stronger in our faith without making things difficult because we see that God does not make it complicated (upbraideth not).
 We will also learn that as we get stronger in our faith, we will not be tossed to and fro with confusion about what to do because our mind is focused on God and His Word to keep us from being “double minded.”

 With this focused mind we are able to endure temptations that lead us to selfish reasons for being angry.
 We see this as follows: